-I am a historian whose research and teaching focus on Latin America and the global history of Catholicism.
-At present, I am a Postdoctoral Fellow in the Faculty of History and the OSGA Latin American Centre and an associate member of St Antony’s College at the University of Oxford.
-Through my fellowship, I am part of the transnational project, “The Global Pontificate of Pius XII: Catholicism in a Divided World.'“
+I am a historian whose research and teaching focus on Latin America in global perspective with research and teaching focuses on inequality, Catholicism, urban history, and the Cold War.
+At present, I am a Fulford Junior Research Fellow at Somerville College with a joint appointment in the Faculty of History and the OSGA Latin American Centre at the University of Oxford.
+Concurrently, I am a postdoctoral research fellow for the transnational project, “The Global Pontificate of Pius XII: Catholicism in a Divided World” based at the German Historical Institute in Rome directed by Dr Simon Unger.

 Current book project